 Building Pathways to Career, Connection, and Choice

 What would it take to build pathways that lead to genuinely choice-filled lives for young people?
-In order to thrive, young people need not just careers but clear connections to the economy, education and training institutions and systems, communities, and social networks.
-To build these connections and multiply choices for young people, we need pathways with no wrong door and no dead ends—which will require a renewed focus on credential quality and job quality in pathways design.
-Join us on April 28, 10–11 a.m., for a free webinar to learn more about emerging national research and new tools that can support the development of pathways that lead not only to careers but to connection and choice.
+To thrive, young people need not just careers but also clear connections to the economy, education, and training institutions and systems, as well as communities and social networks.
+To build these connections and expand choices for young people, we need pathways with no wrong doors and no dead ends, which will require a renewed focus on the quality of credentials and jobs in pathway design.
+On April 28, 2025, the Success Network hosted a free webinar to share emerging national research and new tools that can support the development of pathways leading not only to careers but also to connection and choice.

 Presenters: